IntegratedSalad/LocalChat/design.md

 How to interface with asio?
 Discovery is an asynchronous task.
 This is a good idea, BVDiscovery can be a function object.
+Does BVDiscovery need its own io_context?
+Or does it need just a reference to io_context from main?

 ## Class 'BVActor'
 Description:
 An actor, an instance that acts like a user would.
-It has service, it can discover other services.
+It should be independent of the implementation (Avahi/Bonjour) But why Actor?
+Actor implies, there are multiple of them, each interacting.
+This doesn't need this.

-It should be independent of the implementation (Avahi/Bonjour) BVActor can run all threads and define mutexes and resources for BVXX functionality.
+BV?? can run all threads and define mutexes and resources for BVXX functionality.
+Maybe BVApp?

+## Class 'BVApp'

 !Wydaje mi sie, ze nalezy zrobic pewna abstrakcje. dns_sd.h definiuje pare operacji, po ktorych nalezy czekac na odpowiedz od daemona.
 Czy nie da sie zrobic jakiegos systemu ktory by byl abstrakcją tego?
 Czy to jest potrzebne?